Pacific Debt Relief Program

 There are several steps you will need to follow to get your money.
 Read all the paperwork carefully.

-6. At the end of the tax year, you get a 1099 and must file taxes including your lawsuit settlement or judgment
+• At the end of the tax year, you get a 1099 and must file taxes including your lawsuit settlements or judgment

-Depending on how your settlement was allocated, there may not be a great deal left over.
-Keep in mind what the money is for.
-If you have long-term medical expenses, for instance, you are paralyzed, this money needs to be used to support you and pay for your medical treatment.
+Depending on how your compensation was allocated, there may not be a great deal left over.
+It's important to remember the purpose of the money from lawsuit settlements.
+For instance, if you have long-term medical expenses due to paralysis, these funds need to be used for your support and medical treatment.

 You may be asked if you want a lump sum or a structured settlement.
 There are benefits and drawbacks to each.
 Let’s take a deeper look at these and which you may want to consider.